 Another critical factor is the increasing importance of the networked organization, which is changing the very nature of work for those with functional responsibilities.
-Function leaders are at the nexus of that network, with the clearest operational lines of sight to the company's web of suppliers and partners.
-Their actions, for good and ill, can seriously affect overall organizational performance.
+Function leaders are at the nexus of that network, with the clearest operational lines of sight to the company's web of suppliers and partners, as well as internal oversight of entire departments or divisions within the organization.
+The actions of function leaders, for good and ill, can seriously affect overall organizational performance.

 For example, Professors Kevin Hendricks and Vinod Singhal studied more than 800 supply-chain disruptions and concluded that the affected firms suffered significant economic losses: on average, a 107% drop in operating income, 7% lower sales growth, 11% increase in costs and a 13.5% increase in share-price volatility.
-Nor do firms recover quickly from these losses; most continue to operate for at least two years at a lower performance level after the incidents.
+Nor do firms recover quickly from these losses; most continue to operate for at least two years at a lower performance level after the incidents.8

-As Amit Mukherjee, author of The Spider's Strategy has noted, "the problems Hendricks and Singhal studied were those which are generally controlled by mid-tier function leaders.
+As Amit Mukherjee, author of The Spider's Strategy has noted, "The problems Hendricks and Singhal studied were those which are generally controlled by mid-tier function leaders.
 By the time the executive suite hears of these, the problem has become an existential crisis."
+9